isomerpages/enterprisesg-seeds/_about-us/FAQs.md

 **What role will SEEDS Capital assume after its investment?**

-SEEDS typically retains a Board observer seat post-investment, which beyond governance also allows for a deeper understanding of portfolio company’s challenges and growth plans following which relevant support could be provided in tandem with other teams from within Enterprise Singapore.
-This may include leveraging Enterprise Singapore’s Industry Cluster and Global Markets teams for business facilitation, market expansion, manpower facilitation and capability development projects.
+Like commercially-managed fund managers, SEEDS Capital maintains a close account-management relationship with the invested company and shall be kept updated on a regular basis.
+We do have reserve right items as prescribed in our legal documentation, should the investment proceed.
+We retain an observer status in Board of Directors meetings, are involved in Shareholders’ meeting, and any other regular updates from the company/founder(s).
+The same level of commitment is expected from the co-investor.
+SEEDS Capital also takes proactive measures to add value to our investee companies in various advisory and strategic means.

-**How does SEEDS think about exiting a company, in terms of the modes of exit, and timeframe?**
+**How long does it take and what modes of exit will SEEDS Capital seek after investing?**

-SEEDS is looking at a holding period of about seven years for deep tech startups invested, although as a government fund we retain flexibility on when we need to exit companies.
-Exit options include (but are not limited to) trade sales, mergers &amp; acquisitions, secondary sales of shares, and initial public offerings at fair market value.
+SEEDS Capital is looking at an investment horizon period of about five to seven years.
+However, this is dependent on the traction of the company and its growth.
+Exit options include (but are not limited to) trade sale, merger &amp; acquisition, redemption or cash offers for SEEDS Capital’s shares, and initial public offering.